Marc Kinchen and the MK DUBs. The legendary House music producer - From Detroit, USA. Yes, Detroit!

 On his return to New York City, a fortnight later together with his brother (the producer Scotti Deep) the pair knew instinctively that the track would be massive, which it absolutely was.

-“The original was a really not-so-great R&B track – that’s what I thought, anyway – but the vocals were great.
+“The original was a not-so-great R&B track – that’s what I thought, anyway – but the vocals were great.

-I had an hour to work on it in the studio before I had to fly to Detroit, and I did it really fast.
-But then my manager called and said the label wanted a few things changing, which got me mad because I was rushing to catch a flight [laughs].
+I had an hour to work on it in the studio before I had to fly to Detroit, and I did it fast.
+But then my manager called and said the label wanted a few things changed, which got me mad because I was rushing to catch a flight [laughs].

-All-in-all, though, I made the “Dub Of Doom” remix in about twenty minutes, I still made the flight, and it’s still being played today, so I’m happy.”Marc Kinchen talks about how he did that Dub of Doom mix
+All-in-all, though, I made the “Dub Of Doom” remix in about twenty minutes, I still made the flight, and it’s still being played today, so I’m happy.”- Marc Kinchen talks about how he did that Dub of Doom mix

 Here below is the track that truly made MK Famous all over the world.
 Have a listen to it.